-Depending on the variant, the Hyundai Tucson may be built in Korea or Czech Republic and is then shipped to Australia.
+The Hyundai Tucson is built in Korea and is then shipped to Australia.

-The 2021 Hyundai Tucson has a braked towing capacity of 1600kg and an unbraked towing capacity of 750kg.
+The 2021 Hyundai Tucson has a braked towing capacity from 1650kg to 1900kg depending on the variant and an unbraked towing capacity of 750kg.

 Hyundai suggests that owners service their Hyundai Tucson every 12 months or 15,000km, whichever comes first.